Slavunia/Project_About_Data_Analyst_Jobs/README.md

 plt.show()
 ```

-*Table presenting the number of junior roles in data analysis and their percentage in 2023 globally and in Germany:*
+*Table presenting the number of junior roles and internships in data analysis and their percentage in 2023 globally and in Germany:*

 | Metric                           | Global Market       | Germany Market      |
 |----------------------------------|---------------------|---------------------|